 - Full-time, fixed term contract for three years located at our Bundoora Campus

-- Continue to enhance the research culture, performance and impact, and drive the commitment to research excellence
+- Continue to enhance the quality of learning and teaching and drive the commitment to excellent student experience

-- Grow and enhance the College's research income including through innovative partnerships
+- Grow and enhance the College's portfolio of learning and teaching programs

 About La Trobe